 A stiff neck can be painful and interfere with your daily activities, as well as your ability to get a good night’s sleep.
-In 2010, more than 17 percent of women and more than 12 percent of men reported some type of neck pain and stiffness.
+In 2010, reported some type of neck pain and stiffness.

 That number is rising with the prevalent use of mobile devices and computers, which compel people to crane their necks at awkward angles.
 In fact, looking down at your phone, laptop, or other devices is the most common cause of neck strain.
 This hunched position puts a strain on the muscles and soft tissues of your neck.

 We’ll look at ways to help relieve neck stiffness and pain as well as methods to prevent the pain.

 Many times, you can prevent a stiff neck with some lifestyle changes and ergonomic workplace tools.
 Prevention may also mean breaking some bad habits, like poor posture.
 In addition, regular exercise can strengthen your muscles and make them less likely to be strained or injured.

 Also, not smoking or quitting smoking can help prevent neck pain.
 Quitting can be difficult.
 Talk to your doctor to create a quit-smoking plan that is right for you.